bbauska/meta-react-basics/README.md

 Notice that there are three folders named node modules, public, and SRC or source.

-Let&apos;s explore each of these folders briefly now.
+Let's explore each of these folders briefly now.

-First, let&apos;s begin with the node modules folder.
+First, let's begin with the node modules folder.

 You can think of this folder as a repository for all the modules in your React app.